The Mortgage Geezer is a trading style of Access Financial Services Ltd · FCA No. 301173 · Registered in England No. 04427489

 Based in Kempston, Bedford, Darryl Dhoffer has been helping people across Bedfordshire, Buckinghamshire and Hertfordshire find the right mortgage since 2015.
 With over 20 years in financial services, Darryl is Bedford's most trusted independent mortgage broker.

 As a whole-of-market broker Darryl is not tied to any lender.
-He searches over 80 lenders to find the right deal for your specific circumstances — whether you are a first time buyer, moving home, remortgaging, investing in buy to let or have complex credit history.
+He searches over 65 lenders to find the right deal for your specific circumstances — whether you are a first-time buyer, moving home, remortgaging, investing in buy-to-let or have complex credit history.

 "Darryl has been sorting my mortgage out for years.
 Always honest, professional and a great guy to work with.
 I'd give more stars if I could!"